danieloskarsson/jsond/README.md

 An optional member MAY have the value null.
 An optional member MAY be undefined in JSON text.

-### §References
+### References

-A JSOND value MAY be stored in a file.
-A file MUST be referenced using the file or http(s) protocol [RFC3986].
+Any JSOND value MAY be persisted as a file.
+A file MAY be referenced using an relative file path.
+A file MAY be referenced using an absolute path.
+A file MAY be referenced using the http or https scheme [RFC3986].

-	string-literal = [ protocol ] file
+	string-literal = [ scheme ] path

-The protocol is OPTIONAL if the value can be evaluated as a relative path to a JSOND file.

-§ and referenced from other JSOND files as if it's content was included in the referencing document.

-§Definitions can be reused by referencing a JSOND file using the http or file protocol.
-JSOND files should have the file suffix .jsond and the mime-type application/jsond.
+JSOND files SHOULD have the filename extension .jsond.

 ### §Constants

-A value that is not valid JSOND grammar SHOULD be interpreted as a value constant and is thus REQUIRED in JSON text.
+A value that is not valid JSOND grammar SHOULD be interpreted as a value constant and thus REQUIRED in JSON text.

-XXX:
-It should also be noticed that while not being a JSOND value null, true, false and numbers are interpreted by JSOND validators.

-Most (§all?) string literals are valid regular expressions.
+Most string literals are valid regular expressions.

-This might be hard to actually have working since almost every expression is a regular expression.
-For normal things that is the same thing.
-For other strings that contain regular expression special things, this will be the most common error.
+CONSTANTS :
+the only constants are null, true, false

-It actually works for null, true, false and such things
+It actually works for null, true, false and such things.

-A JSOND document that is valid JSON is never invalid.
-Each member is evaluated separately and if a value does not make sense to JSOND, e.g. a invalid regular expression, the value for the name is considered to be a string that consists of exactly that invalid regular expression.
+The most common error will be string literals that are interpreted as regular expressions but was misspelled.

 A JSOND parser SHOULD warn for this.

-:XXX
+§JSOND is a superset of JSON.
+This means that valid JSON text is also valid JSOND text.
+This also means that valid JSOND text is valid JSON text and can thus be parsed using any JSON parser.
+Context decides if the text is JSON or JSOND.

+: CONSTANTS

 ## References